Greszy/lab_week9/README.md

 What's one thing that makes telnet insecure?

+_Text that is sent with the use of telnet is plain and unchanged.
+Someone could intercept such information and easily read it._

 Can you telnet to codepath.com?
 What port is open and why?

 _No port is open._